 American Psycho, it cannot be denied, is far more similar to the film than the original book.
 Although it goes without saying that the 2000 adaptation removed many a brutal scene from the abundance presented by Ellis, American Psycho could have been fleshed out slightly more if it featured scenes that didn’t make it to the film.
 This adaptation of Ellis’ work, it seems, has many a hat off moment to the more die-hard fans of the book, with renowned quotes splattered throughout.
 This slight “censoring”, if you will, does not take away from the final product of the show, and in turn keeps a closer relationship to the adaptation than to the original novel.
 American Psycho, above all else, is the show to see this season.

-American Psycho runs at the Almeida Theatre until February 1st 2014, with day seats and returns being released every day.
-For further information, visit their website here.
+American Psycho is at the Almeida Theatre until February 1st 2014.
+For further information or to book visit the theatre’s website here.

 Listen to director Rupert Goold and composer Duncan Sheik discuss American Psycho here: